adap/flower/examples/flower-via-docker-compose /README.md

 This histogram offers a visual representation of the container's memory usage over time, highlighting the contrast in resource utilization between training and non-training periods.
 As evident from the graph, there are noticeable differences in memory consumption during active training phases compared to times when the container is not engaged in training.

+## Additional Resources
+- **Grafana Tutorials**: Explore a variety of tutorials on Grafana at [Grafana Tutorials](https://grafana.com/tutorials/).
+- **Prometheus Overview**: Learn more about Prometheus at their [official documentation](https://prometheus.io/docs/introduction/overview/).
+- **cAdvisor Guide**: For information on monitoring Docker containers with cAdvisor, see this [Prometheus guide](https://prometheus.io/docs/guides/cadvisor/).

 ## Conclusion
 This project serves as a foundational example of managing device heterogeneity within the federated learning context, employing the Flower framework alongside Docker, Prometheus, and Grafana.
 It's designed to be a starting point for users to explore and further adapt to the complexities of device heterogeneity in federated learning environments.